SParth-23/Netflix-Clone/README.md

 ---

 This project serves as a demonstration of modern UI/UX principles and front-end web development practices.
-Feedback and suggestions are welcome!

 ---

-Feel free to update the content as needed. 😊